 - You must certify that you previously occupied the property.

 - You must have previously used your VA Loan eligibility on the property you intend to refinance.
 (You may see this referred to as a VA to VA refinance.)

 The VA Cash-Out Refinance Loan

 A secondary VA refinance loan type is the VA Cash-Out refinance loan.
 The Cash-Out refinance allows borrowers to refinance their conventional or VA loan into a lower rate while also taking cash from the home’s value.

 Functionally, the VA Cash-Out refinance loan replaces your existing mortgage instead of functioning like a home equity loan, which it is often confused for.
 A qualified borrower can refinance up to 100 percent of their home’s value in some cases.

 The Cash-Out refinance loan is a loan type available in any form – whether USDA, FHA, or conventional.
 Veterans generally choose to use the VA Cash-Out over other loan types because the period to pay off the loan is extended, and also, generally comes with a lower interest rate.

 Just like the VA Streamline Refinance loan, the home must be used as a principal dwelling by the owner.
-There is no set period of time that you must have owned your home, however, you must have sufficient equity to qualify for the loan.Verify your VA streamline refinance eligibility (Nov 22nd, 2017)
+There is no set period of time that you must have owned your home, however, you must have sufficient equity to qualify for the loan.Click to see your VA loan eligibility (Jan 23rd, 2019)

 Since you used your Certificate of Eligibility to get your first VA loan, it isn’t needed to qualify for a streamline refinance of your existing VA mortgage.